 With weight loss, the real achievement lies in deriving satisfaction from the journey – otherwise, happiness will remain constantly out of reach!

-How long should it take?
+How long should weight loss take?

 The key is to stop focusing on calories alone and take into account the rest of your metabolic and psychological story.
 For example, is the rest of your body chemistry in balance?
 Are your hormones doing what they are supposed to?
 Do you feed your emotions with food?

 Do I have to go hungry?

 Instead, shift your focus towards nourishing your body, feeding it the nutrients it needs to heal and restore, loving it just a little more each day and thanking it for allowing you to experience life and you might just find you’re not missing out at all!

 What can I eat?

-Unprocessed, whole foods, seasonally prepared with love will trump low calorie protein bars every time!
-Yes it takes more time, but just maybe our misinterpretation of time is one of the reasons for the excess weight in the first place.
-Are there some changes you can make to prioritise your health and nourishment more?
+Yes, preparing meals from scratch takes more time, but just maybe our misinterpretation of time is one of the reasons for the excess weight in the first place.

 Do weight loss pills help?

 Weight loss pills are no magic solution.
-Whether they cost five dollars or five hundred there are no pills that are going to help you achieve your weight goals without making some other changes in your eating habits, attitude and lifestyle.
-Don’t be fooled!
-If you are looking for an easy way out, this usually means you are glossing over something important or challenging in your life that sooner or later you will have to address.
-If you truly want to change your body for the long haul, then you have to get your hands dirty, you have to take a look at what isn’t working and do things differently, you have to assess and reassess and never stop learning.
+Whether they cost five dollars or five hundred dollars there are no pills that are going to help you achieve your weight goals without making some other changes in your eating habits, attitude and lifestyle.

-Are shakes bad for you?
+Are diet shakes bad for you?